geoffyli/agent-assisted-learning-kit/src/commands/learning-init.md

 - **Resource Research & Recommendation**:
   * If user provides no materials OR user provides some materials but wants more recommendations:
-    - Research high-quality learning resources for {TOPIC} (official docs, recommended courses, books, tutorials)
+    - Research high-quality learning resources for [TOPIC_NAME] (official docs, recommended courses, books, tutorials)
     - STOP and present organized list of recommended resources with brief descriptions
     - Ask user: "I've found these recommended learning resources.
 Please review and let me know: A) Use these recommendations, B) Add specific ones to your list, C) You'll add resources manually later"
   * WAIT for user confirmation before proceeding